Never blow your own ad budget again.

 Which channels does she watch?

 Google Ads, Meta and TikTok.
-Connect the accounts once and she watches pacing and anomalies across all of them for every client.
+Connect the accounts once and she watches pacing and anomalies across all of them.

 Is this all Patricia does?

 No. Pacing is one job.
-The same teammate handles client reporting, competitor monitoring, meeting recaps, and the rest, all in the same Slack.
+The same teammate handles reporting, competitor monitoring, meeting recaps, and the rest of the work your team hands her, all in the same Slack.

-One of the jobs agencies hand her.
+One of the jobs teams hand her.
 See more campaigns use cases or browse them all.

 Everybody deserves a Patricia.